Derpidoo/microview_ir_debugger/README.md

 of PNP transistor->IR LED chains from the 2222A signal, or replacing the transistor entirely with a power MOSFET setup i.e. IRLB8721.

+## PREREQUISITES

+You'll need to add both the MicroView and IRremote libraries to your Arduino IDE.

 ## OPERATION

 Once you've connected up the hardware and pushed the sketch to the MicroView,